mhvk/screens/docs/tutorials/infer_phys_pars.rst

         \right|.

-Here, :math:`\phi_\mathrm{p}` and :math:`\phi_\mathrm{E}` are the orbital phases of the pulsar and the Earth , measured from their ascending node.
+Here, :math:`\phi_\mathrm{p}` and :math:`\phi_\mathrm{E}` are the orbital phases of the pulsar and the Earth, measured from their ascending nodes.
 The free parameters in this equation are the amplitudes of the pulsar's and the Earth's orbital scaled-effective-velocity modulation :math:`A_\mathrm{p}` and :math:`A_\mathrm{E}` (assumed to be non-negative: :math:`A_\mathrm{p} \geq 0`,